McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/tabs.en.md

 +++
-description = "Show content in tabbed views" title = "Tabbed views"
+description = "Show content in tabbed views" title = "Tabs"
 +++

 The `tabs` shortcode displays arbitrary content in unlimited number of tabs.

 This comes in handy eg. for providing code snippets for multiple languages or providing configuration in different formats.

 {{< tabs groupid="tabs-example-language" >}}
 {{% tab name="python" %}}